adrienv1520/claude-specialist/README.md

 - **A complete, automatically updated mirror of the Claude documentation**
   - **Claude Platform** → Developer, API, Resources (Release Notes excluded)
   - **Claude Code**
+- **Ready-to-ingest documentation for Claude Projects**
+  - Files are pre-structured, named, and formatted according to Claude ingestion best practices.
+  - Can be uploaded directly into a Claude Project without any transformation.
 - **Optional Google Drive synchronization**, allowing you to keep your knowledge base always up to date (manual upload to a Claude Project still required).
 - **Optional Telegram notifications** every time new documentation is fetched and published.
 - **A system-prompt framework** used to build a `Claude Master` inside a Claude Project.